jwalton/gh-ecr-push/README.md

 - `secret-access-key` - Your IAM user's AWS secret key.
 - `image` - The image to upload. e.g. "myimage:v1.2.0".
 - `region` - The ECR region to upload to.
 Defaults to 'us-east-1'.
+- `semver` - The semantic version for your image.
+It will push X, X.Y and X.Y.Z tags.
+You can't use along with image:tag format.
+Defaults to ''.

 ## login

-Push an image to ECR:
+Push an image to ECR (image:tag way):

 ```yaml
 - run: docker build --tag my-image:v1 .